dlt-hub/dlt/docs/website/blog/2023-11-01-dlt-dagster.md

 In this example, we will ingest GitHub issue data from a repository and store the data in BigQuery.
 We will use `dlt` to create a data pipeline and orchestrate it using Dagster.

 Initially, we will start by creating a simple data pipeline using `dlt`.
 We will then orchestrate the pipeline using Dagster.
-Finally, we will add more features to this pipeline by using the dlt schema evolution and dagster asset metadata to educate the users about their data pipeline.
+Finally, we will add more features to this pipeline by using the `dlt` schema evolution and Dagster asset metadata to educate the users about their data pipeline.

 The project code is available on [GitHub](https://github.com/dlt-hub/dlt-dagster-demo/tree/main).